juniorxyz/AppFlowy-Cloud/README.md

 1. security - priority
 2. have a small ai model to do simple tasks based on lists/notes (eg. combine all the ingredients from @recipe1 @recipe2 and @recipe3 into a single shopping list) - either on-clients-device or something like ollama hosted on another server
+3. syncing between user seems a liiiiiiiitle clunky sometimes. can we improve?

 #